wwt/dcauto-study-resources/docs/sections/section_2.md

 ## Overview

-This section of the exam topics has a focus on working with Cisco Application Centric Infrastructure (ACI) programmatically.
-It is essential to be familiar with ACI's building blocks, specifically the ACI Policy Object Model, in order to effectively construct and parse its API payloads.
+This section of the exam topics focuses on working with Cisco Application Centric Infrastructure (ACI) programmatically.
+It is essential to be familiar with ACI's building blocks, specifically the ACI Policy Object Model, to effectively construct and parse its API payloads.

 ???+ note "Section 2.0 Topic Details"
     - 2.1 Describe the following: